-Now the NMRN encompasses six sites and eight major historic warships.
+Now the NMRN encompasses seven sites and eight major historic warships.
 Its flagship is HMS Victory, the ownership of which was transferred from the Royal Navy to the NMRN in 2012.
 The NMRN sites are:

-- Portsmouth Historic Dockyard, although the NMRN does not own or control the Mary Rose or the Portsmouth Naval Base Property Trust which are separate independent charitable companies. - The Royal Naval Submarine Museum, Gosport (RNSM). (considered part of the Portsmouth Historic Dockyard offer) - Explosion!
-The Museum of Naval Firepower, Gosport. (considered part of the Portsmouth Historic Dockyard offer) - The Fleet Air Arm Museum, Yeovilton (FAAM). - The National Museum of the Royal Navy, Hartlepool (NMRNH). - HMS Caroline, Belfast.
+- Portsmouth Historic Dockyard, although the NMRN does not own or control the Mary Rose or the Portsmouth Naval Base Property Trust which are separate independent charitable companies. - The Royal Naval Submarine Museum, Gosport (RNSM). - Explosion!
+The Museum of Naval Firepower, Gosport. - The Fleet Air Arm Museum, Yeovilton (FAAM). - The National Museum of the Royal Navy, Hartlepool (NMRNH). - HMS Caroline, Belfast. - Devonport Collection, Plymouth.